 In NorCal, locals head to Lake Tahoe to ski all winter and into spring.
 But for a sunny day at the beach, they head south to SoCal, where the warmer weather (by just a few degrees) makes a big difference.

-According to a recent San Francisco Chronicle story, health care costs 30 percent more in Northern California than in Southern California.
+According to a San Francisco Chronicle story from 2018, health care costs 30 percent more in Northern California than in Southern California.
 That doesn’t mean, however, that the quality of health care is better in SoCal.
 But according to the article, “People living in areas where there is a greater consolidation among hospitals, physician groups, and insurance companies pay more for health care.”

 Traffic and Population